chris-wood/chris-wood.github.io/_drafts/ccn_vs_ip_confidentiality.md

 length that is needed to route an interest to some authoritative producer who can procure the corresponding content.
 Everything after this prefix, including the payload in both interest and content objects, must be protected with CCA-secure encryption.
-CCNx-KE [ccnxke] is a TLS-like key exchange protocol for CCN that enables this type of private communication based on secure channels.
+CCNx-KE [3] is a TLS-like key exchange protocol for CCN that enables this type of private communication based on secure channels.
 However, it does not solve the problem of identifying the minimal routable prefix.